-Each of the Bode 100 input features adjustable attenuators for best signal / noise ratio and software-switchable termination.
+Each of the Bode 100 input features adjustable attenuators (see Choosing the receiver attenuator on page 78) for best signal / noise ratio and software-switchable termination.
 Channel termination can be either 50 Ω or 1 M Ω .
-Without 50 Ω terminations the inputs are AC coupled.
+Without 50 Ω terminations the inputs are AC coupled, representing a very high impedance at DC.